snowyu/amforth/trunk/doc/source/TG/recipes/TI-Launchpad430.rst

    |

 Thats all.
 If nothing has happened look for error messages in the mspdebug window.
 Try replugging the launchpad.
+Some more information are in the :ref:`TI-Raspberry` recipe.

 You can reprogram the controller via USB whilst the terminal session is still active.
 In this case you'll see repeated